Praful/allcatsrgrey/README.md

 ```

 During testing, I ran the script twice at the same time (in two consoles).
-One collected pages 1-100 and the pages 101 to the end.
+One collected pages 1-100 and the other pages 101 to the end.
 These were the commands used:

 ```